 In 1995, Alan was joined by Australian Denyse Ritchie and together they created and designed the THRASS professional development courses and various THRASS resources.
 Since April 2005, the courses and resources have been developed and managed in territories.
 THRASS UK, overseen by Alan Davies and Hilary Davies, now publishes all previous and new titles under the THRASS English Spelling Chart Resources umbrella.

-THRASS UK LICENSED TERRITORY
+THRASS (UK) LIMITED LICENSED TERRITORY

-THRASS UK is licensed to serve customers in Europe, the Middle East, South America, Central America (including the Caribbean), the USA, Central Asia (Pakistan, Afghanistan, Turkmenistan, Uzbekistan and Kazakhstan) and Africa (excluding South Africa, Lesotho, Swaziland, Botswana and Namibia, which since 2011 have been overseen by Bidvest Paperplus Proprietary Limited).
+THRASS (UK) LIMITED is licensed to serve customers in Europe, the Middle East, South America, Central America (including the Caribbean), the USA, Central Asia (Pakistan, Afghanistan, Turkmenistan, Uzbekistan and Kazakhstan) and Africa (excluding South Africa, Lesotho, Swaziland, Botswana and Namibia, which since 2011 have been overseen by Bidvest Paperplus Proprietary Limited).

 A 'Dress Up as a Keyword Day' is a fun way for young learners